 The Parties hereby agree to move the S.D.
-Ohio jointly for the entry of an order and final judgment pursuant to a joint motion for judicial approval of the Agreement.
+Ohio jointly for the entry of an order pursuant to a joint motion for judicial approval of the Agreement.
 This Agreement is contingent upon entry of an order that grants the Parties' joint motion for judicial approval of the Agreement that specifically provides that (i) the S.D.
-Ohio discharge and bar all past, present, and future counterclaims, cross-claims, and other claims relating to the Facility, as contemplated by this Agreement, including claims for contribution under 42 U.S.C. § 9613(f)(1), which have been made or could be made against SETTLOR by any person or entity, except for Non-Released Claims and claims for express breach of contract and contractual indemnification, (ii) the Settlement Amount as defined in Section 5(a) and as identified in Appendix A shall be credited pro tanto, and not pro rata, in determining the equitable share at trial of defendants other than SETTLOR; and (iii) the S.D.
-Ohio dismisses the Claims brought in Garrison Southfield Park LLC v.
+Ohio discharge and bar all past, present, and future counterclaims, cross-claims, and other claims relating to the Facility, as contemplated by this Agreement, including claims for contribution under 42 U.S.C. § 9613(f)(1), which have been made or could be made against either SETTLOR by any person or entity, except for Non-Released Claims and claims for express breach of contract and contractual indemnification, (ii) the Settlement Amount as defined in Section 5(a) and as identified in Appendix A shall be credited pro tanto, and not pro rata, in determining the equitable share at trial of defendants other than SETTLORS; and (iii) the S.D.
+Ohio dismisses with prejudice the Claims brought in Garrison Southfield Park LLC v.
 Closed Loop Refining and Recovery, Inc., et al., Case No. 2:17-cv-00783-EAS-EPD (S.D.
 Ohio) and Olymbec USA LLC v.
 Closed Loop Refining and Recovery, Inc., et al., Case No. 2:19-cv-01041-EAS-EPD (S.D.
-Ohio) against SETTLOR with prejudice except for cross-claims for express breach of contract and contractual indemnification by other Defendants or third parties.
-Should such an order as specified in this Section 6 not be entered, and the Parties hereto fail to agree otherwise, SETTLOR will be entitled to a reimbursement of the Settlement Amount, and this Agreement shall be null and void.
-Should all, or a material part of, such an order as specified in this Section 6 be overruled by the U.S. Court of Appeals for the Sixth Circuit in a final, nonappealable judgment or be reversed upon remand to the S.D.
-Ohio resulting in a final, nonappealable judgment, and the Parties fail to agree otherwise within sixty (60) days thereafter, SETTLOR will be entitled to a reimbursement of the Settlement Amount, and this Agreement shall be null and void.
+Ohio) against SETTLORS except for cross-claims for express breach of contract and contractual indemnification.
+Should such an order as specified in this Section 6 not be entered, and the Parties hereto fail to agree otherwise, IMS will be entitled to a reimbursement of the Settlement Amount, and, upon such reimbursement, this Agreement shall be null and void.